Yeongdeok Snow Crab Street: Origin of Yeongdeok Snow Crab

+Yeongdeok Snow Crab and its varieties

 In South Korea, snow crabs are a native species, and their Korean name, "daege," literally translates to huge crab in English.
 Snow crab is a winter delicacy that is well known for its meaty, long legs, soft texture, sweet flavour, and length.
 Due to the belief that eating snow crab on New Year's Day will bring good health for the rest of the year, it is an integral part of Korean New Year Festival.
 The food chain of plankton and snow crabs under the sea is different from other sea locations because the coast of Yeongdeok has a golden sandy bottom and is in a very different environment from the tidal flats of the west coast.
 The Yeongdeok snow crab has evolved spontaneously as a result of the snow crabs' long-term environmental adaptation and acclimatisation.

 Yeongdeok snow crab is a high-protein basic food.
 Snow crabs from Yeongdeok have a significant impact on local economy in addition to providing health benefits.
 Since 1969, Yeongdeok-gun has issued a statistical yearbook with a cover featuring Yeongdeok snow crab, solidifying Yeongdeok snow crab as a defining Yeongdeok speciality.